Apress/db-performance-at-scale/References.md

 -  [The Cost of Containerization for Your ScyllaDB Deployment](https://www.scylladb.com/2018/08/09/cost-containerization-scylla/)
 - [Create a Pod that Gets Assigned a QoS Class of Guaranteed](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/#create-a-pod-that-gets-assigned-a-qos-class-of-guaranteed)
 - [Operator Pattern in the Kubernetes docs](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)

+### Learn More
+- [Top Mistakes with ScyllaDB: Intro & Infrastructure](https://www.scylladb.com/2023/04/27/top-mistakes-infrastructure/)  - Felipe Mendes applying the lessons of this chapter to a specific database, ScyllaDB.
+- [Top Mistakes with ScyllaDB: Storage](https://www.scylladb.com/2023/07/17/top-mistakes-with-scylladb-storage/) - Felipe Mendes applying the storage-focused lessons of this chapter to a specific database, ScyllaDB.

 ## Chapter 8 - Topology Considerations
 -  [Cassandra Production Guidelines](https://cassandra.apache.org/doc/latest/cassandra/getting_started/production.html)